Cotton traceability solutions that help ensure purity along all nodes of the supply chain

 Based on patented SigNature T DNA technology, HomeGrown cotton will be exclusively American grown upland cotton.
-Also known as Gossypium hirsutum, these upland fibers will be tagged at source, and verified from grower to consumer through Applied DNA Sciences’ botanical DNA traceability technology.
+Also known as Gossypium hirsutum, these upland fibers will be tagged at source, and verified from grower to consumer through Applied DNA Sciences’ traceability technology.

 The Himatsingka Group is a vertically integrated Home Textile major with a global footprint.
 The Group focuses on the manufacturing, retailing and distribution of Home Textile products.

 On the manufacturing front, the Group operates amongst the largest capacities in the world for producing upholstery fabrics, drapery fabrics and bed linen products.

 Spread across Asia, Europe and North America, its retail and wholesale distribution divisions carry some of the most prestigious brands in the Home Textile space and cater to Private Label programs of major retailers across these geographies.

 Founded in 1985, the Himatsingka Group focuses on design and product development, best-in-class manufacturing processes and efficient supply chain capabilities to ensure the highest level of customer service in the industry.
 With a team of over 5000 people, the Group continues to expand its reach and build capacities in the Home Textile space.